 Youth Sports Injuries

-- Conditions that could put other teammates or competitors at risk.
+- Conditions that could pose risks to teammates or competitors.

 Several types of youth sports injuries may prompt a visit to the pediatrician:

 - Acute Injuries: Such as sprains, fractures, and dislocations, with symptoms like bruising, swelling, spasms, and shooting pains.
 Immediate medical attention is necessary if the child cannot move joints, experiences intense pain, or is unable to walk.

 - Overuse Injuries: Including shin splints, tendonitis, and certain fractures, with symptoms of tightness, popping joints, and weakness.
 A pediatrician should be consulted if pain worsens over time, interferes with daily activities, or leads to extensive weakness.

 - Concussions: Head injuries resulting in disorientation, headaches, blurry vision, memory loss, dizziness, fatigue, or vomiting require immediate medical help.
 Return to sports should be cleared by a pediatrician.

 - Medical Illnesses/Conditions: Children with pre-existing medical conditions like heart disease, asthma, or epilepsy should be closely monitored for symptoms such as heart palpitations, lightheadedness, muscle cramping, vomiting, and wheezing.
 Contact the pediatrician if any of these symptoms arise.

 While total prevention is challenging, taking preventive measures can reduce the risk of youth sports injuries:

 - Proper Equipment: Ensure your child wears correctly fitted protective gear, such as helmets for baseball and football, to minimize injury risk.